Code of Ethics and Business Conduct

 Prohibition on Trading on Material Non-Public Information

-You may never, under any circumstances, trade, encourage others to trade, or recommend securities or other financial instruments while in the possession of material non-public information.
+You must never, under any circumstances, trade, encourage others to trade, or recommend securities or other financial instruments while in the possession of material non-public information.

 Morgan Stanley has established policies and procedures known as Information Barriers to prevent the misuse of material non-public information and to avoid both actual and apparent conflicts of interest.

 Follow Both the Letter and the Spirit of the Law and Morgan Stanley Policies